 Ergonomics

-Many provinces mandate ergonomic training for workers at risk of injury.
-More specifically, employers must ensure that workers who may be exposed to musculoskeletal injury (MSI) receive training to eliminate or reduce the possibility of injury.
+Many provinces mandate ergonomic training for workers at risk of musculoskeletal injury (MSI).
+Employers must ensure that these workers receive training to eliminate or reduce the possibility of injury.
 Training may include information on:

-- using measures to control the risk of MSI (e.g., work procedures, mechanical aids).
+- measures to control the risk of MSI (e.g., work procedures, mechanical aids).

 New & Young Workers

-British Columbia, Manitoba and New Brunswick require employers to provide health and safety orientation programs that cover specified topics for new and young (under age 25) workers.
-Topics may include: rights and responsibilities under health and safety legislation, such as the right to report unsafe conditions and to refuse to perform unsafe work, as well as potential workplace hazards.
+British Columbia, Manitoba and New Brunswick require employers to provide health and safety orientation programs for new and young (under age 25) workers.
+Topics may include:

 Supervisors